 What should I bring with me?

 Make sure that you dress warmly!
 Please bring a flashlight and a cell phone if you have one.
 You will be given an orange reflective vest to wear.

 I was asked if I had a vehicle I could use on the night of the survey.
 How will my vehicle be used?

 Your vehicle could be used to transport you and your team to your assigned study area.
 If you’re not comfortable using your vehicle in this way, please let us know.
-At no time would your vehicle be used to transport a homeless person.
-Arrangements have been made for a van with staff prepared to transport homeless individuals interested in receiving shelter.
+At no time would your vehicle be used to transport a person experiencing homelessness.
+Arrangements have been made for a van with staff prepared to transport individuals interested in receiving shelter.

 When and where will I be volunteering?

 All volunteers will meet at Gateway to Hope, 601 E. Valentine, Tyler, TX 75702.
 After a brief training, and a meal, volunteer teams will disperse throughout the community and count and survey individuals living on the street, locations not intended for human habitation, and in shelters.